learn-co-curriculum/jsfunc-mod-iterator-methods/README.md

 We use `map()` when we want to perform some operation on each element in the collection, and "gather" the results into a new `Array`.

-We'll also use this as an opportunity to demonstrate some of the power of functions in JavaScript.
+We'll also use this as a chance to demonstrate some of the power of functions in JavaScript.
 We'll write `map()` **four times** so you can see how the iterator functions allow us to write more _expressive_ code.